colinmurphy1/colinmurphy1.github.io/content/about.md

 I currently work as a systems engineer in the higher education sector.
 Most of my day to day work revolves around supporting Windows and Microsoft 365 infrastructure, but I do get to and enjoy using Linux from time to time.
-Outside of work I am also currently pursing my BS in Information Technology at Western Governors University.

 ## How this website is built